cmaureir/progra-alma/lectures/week3/lecture9.rst

     4.75

 #.
 The **harmonic mean** of a data set is the reciprocal of the data reciprocal sum,
-   multiplied by the amoun of data:
+   multiplied by the amount of data:

    .. math::